-The complete guide for where to stay in Bordeaux, in the city center and in the vineyards!
+The complete guide for where to stay in Bordeaux, in the city center or in the vineyards!

 Where to Stay in Bordeaux Bordeaux is an amazingly popular tourist destination.
 In fact, out of all of France, only Paris receives more visitors on an annual basis.
 The city of Bordeaux is quite large.
-Bordeaux is the 9th most populated city in France.
+Bordeaux is the 6th most populated city in France and climbing.

 While for many people, the vineyards and famous chateau that produce many of the world’s greatest wines are the main reason for visiting Bordeaux, the city center is a wonderful example of 18th-century French architecture and is now a UNESCO World Heritage site.
 They earned that designation in 2007.